Why is ovulation important?

 Check my post that teaches you how to assess your cervical fluid!

 This isn’t a sign that I often test, but it does help to tell you when you’re ovulating.
 Around ovulation time, your cervix will be soft (similar to the feel of your lips), high (because estrogen is pulling up your uterine ligaments), open (to help get sperm inside) and wet (because it’s producing cervical fluid).

 When you’re not ovulating, your cervix will be firm (like the tip of your nose), low, closed and not wet (because the egg white fluid is not being produced).

 BBT is used to help you figure out when you’ve ovulated.
 This temperature is your body’s lowest temperature that’s usually taken in the morning, right before you get out of bed.

 When ovulation occurs, your progesterone begins to rise and cases temperature increase.
 The increase is not significantly large (0.4-0.8F), but indicates when you’ve ovulated.
 The temperature increases lasts for about 10-14 days.

 Check out my post outlining how to track your temperature!

 Tracking your temperature and cervical fluid are incredibly easy things you can do at home!
 There’s a great app that can help you in your fertility journey called TCOYF.
-Moreover, if you’re noticing that you’re not noticing any changes with your temperature or cervical fluid, a Naturopathic Doctor can help!
-Book an appointment with me today!

 Now that you have a solid plan, please sign up for my monthly newsletter called The Flow for more informative and useful content like this!